Giving HUGS — What our charity does and how it works.

 - Any paid and unpaid staff are given appropriate support and training.

 The Charity, Helping Uganda Schools is committed to providing excellent education to all the children who attend our schools in Africa.
 We are also committed to providing the children with as safe an environment as is possible.
-As Chairman and Trustees of the charity our main role is to raise funds to enable the schools to be built and run.
+As Chair and Trustees of the charity our main role is to raise funds to enable the schools to be built and run.
 However, we also have a moral and ethical duty to make as sure as possible that the schools we build are safe places and that the children have an enriching experience.
 We have informed our schools that we are expected to carry out our work legally and in accordance with the U.K. Charity Commission rules and expectations.
 We expect our partners to work within the framework of this statement.

 Permission to use images